With over two decades of experience in medicine, Melissa Flagg writes patient education articles, keeping you informed about your health.

 - Move your medication bottles after you take the medication.
 For example, if you keep your medications on the kitchen table, move them to the kitchen counter after you take them.
 You could also simply turn the medication bottles upside down after you've taken your pills.

 - Purchase a pill bottle with a timer on it.
-These pill bottles tell you when the last time the bottle was opened, as well as providing a timer and alarm function.
+These pill bottles tell you when the last time the bottle was opened, as well as provide a timer and alarm function.
 They run about $30.00.

-- Create a weekly check list using Excel or another spreadsheet program.
+- Create a weekly checklist using Excel or another spreadsheet program.
 List all of your medications and the days of the week, putting the dates at the top.
-When you take your medications, put a check mark in the box for that day.
+When you take your medications, put a checkmark in the box for that day.
 If you take medications more than once a day, add a check box for each dose (see example below).

 Medications like those for osteoporosis are sometimes only taken once a week, or even once a month.
 In these cases, it is best to take the medication on the same day every week (or month) and mark it on your calendar.
-You can also set a reminder on your computer, Google or Outlook calendar or any other program that works for you.
+You can also set a reminder on your computer, Google or Outlook calendar, or any other program that works for you.